zgfif/export_html_from_excel/README.md

-# Excel to HTML Converter
+# Export html pages from excel

 This app extracts HTML code from an Excel sheet and creates corresponding HTML files.
 It can also replace links extracted from another Excel file.